Communication & Mass Media Complete provides quality research in areas related to communication and mass media.

 Global Plants (Reference)

 The Associated Press Stylebook is a usage and style guide for journalists and other writers.
-The Stylebook includes chapters on data journalism, business, fashion, food, religion, health, science and sports terms, and provides infomation on media law, news values, punctuation, social media, polls and surveys.
+The Stylebook includes chapters on data journalism, business, fashion, food, religion, health, science and sports terms, and provides information on media law, news values, punctuation, social media, polls and surveys.
 It does not specify page formatting and citation rules in the same way other academic style guides (APA, MLA, etc.) do.

 Ten users may simultaneously access this database.